Batan, Aklan: Barangays

 Batan is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Batan had a population of 33,484.
 The population density was sigfig 33,484/79.22.

+Language

+Aklanon is the main dialect of Batan while Hiligaynon is also spoken and understood in the municipality.
+Capiznon is also used due to Batan’s proximity to Capiz.

 Economy

 Government

-As of the May 2022 Philippine National and Local Elections, with 23,831 registered voters, Batan's local government unit is led by:
+Based on the official results of the May 2025 Philippine Mid-Term Elections, Batan's local government unit is led by: